Manning Park in British Columbia: A Beautiful Place to Visit

 The resort has a lodge and cabins which are open in both summer and winter.
 It also has a store, a restaurant, and a pub, which are open to everybody.
 The store sells food, gifts, basic toiletries, first aid essentials, and camping supplies.
 In winter, downhill skis, cross country skis, and snowboards can be rented at the resort.

 The lodge has a number of facilities for its guests, including a heated indoor pool, a sauna, hot tubs, and a gym.
 There's an ATM in the lobby.
-The lodge also provides limited wifi access, which it says is suitable for "basic browsing and email".
+The lodge provides limited Internet access and says that it's suitable for "basic browsing and email".

 The resort contains picnic areas, public telephones, washrooms with flush toilets, and a visitor centre.
 The park doesn’t have cell phone coverage.
 Park staff visit the campsites several times a day if any help is needed.
 The resort staff are also available in an emergency.